-- Machinery should arrive on site in clean condition and is to be checked and maintained free of fluid leaks. - Best Management practices should be utilized with all machinery and fill being imported to the site to ensure that material and tracks are free from invasive species (Phragmites australis, etc.). - Before native soils are exposed, sediment and erosion control works, in the form of sediment fencing, should be installed in the location shown on Figure 3.
-These works should be maintained in good working order until the exposed soils have become re-vegetated. - The sediment fencing should be constructed of heavy fabric and solid posts and should be properly trenched to maintain its integrity during weather events. - Machinery must be refueled, washed, and serviced within the area isolated by sediment fencing away from all waterbodies. - Locate all fuel and other potentially deleterious substances within the area isolated by sediment fencing. - Temporary storage locations of aggregate materials shall be located in the parking area on the west side of the road and shall not be located in any vegetated areas.
-This material is to be contained by heavy-duty sediment fencing. - Additional sediment fencing and appropriate control measures (e.g., silt fence) be stockpiled on site so that any breach can be immediately repaired through construction of check dams. - Regular inspection and monitoring will be necessary to ensure that the structural integrity and continued functioning of the sediment control measures is maintained (i.e., proper installation is not the only action necessary to satisfy the mitigation requirements). - Inspections of sediment and erosion control measures be completed within 24 hours of the onset of a storm event. - Sediment control measures be maintained in good working order until vegetation has been established on the exposed soils. - Removal of non-biodegradable erosion and sediment control materials should occur once construction is complete, and the site is stabilized. - A plan be prepared that illustrates rooftop leaders and outlets, location, materials and extent of all hardened surfaces, and location and detail of sediment and erosion control fencing.
+- Machinery is to arrive on site in clean condition and is to be checked and maintained free of fluid leaks. - Best Management practices should be utilized with all machinery and fill being imported to the site to ensure that material and tracks are free from invasive species (Phragmites australis, etc.). - Before native soils are exposed, sediment and erosion control works, in the form of sediment fencing is to be installed between the proposed development and Baptiste Lake.
+These works are to be maintained in good working order until the exposed soils have become re-vegetated. - The sediment fencing should be constructed of heavy fabric and solid posts and should be properly trenched to maintain its integrity during weather events. - Additional sediment fencing and appropriate control measures (e.g., silt fence) be stockpiled on site so that any breach can be immediately repaired through construction of check dams. - Regular inspection and monitoring will be necessary to ensure that the structural integrity and continued functioning of the sediment control measures is maintained (i.e., proper installation is not the only action necessary to satisfy the mitigation requirements). - Inspections of sediment and erosion control measures be completed within 24 hours of the onset of a storm event. - Sediment control measures be maintained in good working order until vegetation has been established on the exposed soils. - Removal of non-biodegradable erosion and sediment control materials should occur once construction is complete, and the site is stabilized.